google/or-tools/ortools/sat/doc/reference.md

 Internally, it ensures that start + size == end.

 Args:
   start: The start of the interval.
-It can be an integer value, or an integer variable.
+It can be an integer value, or an
+    integer variable.
   size: The size of the interval.
-It can be an integer value, or an integer variable.
+It can be an integer value, or an integer
+    variable.
   end: The end of the interval.
-It can be an integer value, or an integer variable.
+It can be an integer value, or an integer
+    variable.
   name: The name of the interval variable.

 Returns:
   An IntervalVar object.

-<h3 id="ortools.sat.python.cp_model.CpModel.NewOptionalIntervalVar">NewOptionalIntervalVar</h3>
+### NewOptionalIntervalVar
 ```python
 CpModel.NewOptionalIntervalVar(self, start, size, end, is_present, name)
 ```